JoelCae/leetcode-75/posts/05_345_Reverse_Vowels_of_a_String.md

     # reverse of vowels
     i_vowel_rev <- rev(i_vowel)

-    # reverser the vowels in the string
+    # reverse the vowels in the string
     s_rev <- s_split
     for (i in 1:length(i_vowel)) {
       i_normal <- i_vowel[i]